revbayes/revbayes.github.io/developer/implement_functions.md

 namespace RevLanguage {

     /**
-     * The RevLanguage wrapper of the hyperbolic Sine function (sinh()).
+     * The RevLanguage wrapper of the hyperbolic Cosine function (sinh()).
      *
      * The RevLanguage wrapper of the hyperbolic function function connects
-     * the variables/parameters of the function and creates the internal HyperbolicSineFunction object.
+     * the variables/parameters of the function and creates the internal HyperbolicCosineFunction object.
-     * Please read the HyperbolicSineFunction.h for more info.
+     * Please read the HyperbolicCosineFunction.h for more info.
      *
      *
      * @copyright Copyright 2009-